Frequently Asked Questions

 1. May I apply for more than one grant at the same time, either in the same focus area or addressing different health issues?

 It depends.
 Each application is reviewed on its own merits.
-If you are submitting a new proposal, you are welcome to submit an application within an aligned and open funding opportunity for any one of our grant application deadlines.
+If you are submitting a new proposal, you are welcome to submit an application within an aligned, open funding.
 For renewals of a current grant, we ask that you wait until four months before the grant period ends before submitting an application for renewal.
-When you apply for a new grant, or reapply, you will be required to submit an interim report for the current grant along with your proposal.
+When you apply for a new grant, or reapply, we encourage you to submit an interim report for the current grant along with your proposal.
 Please use the appropriate grant report form to complete your interim report.
 This will assist the program officer in the review process.
 You must also submit a final report for the original grant according to the time line agreed upon in the grant agreement.
 We strongly encourage you to contact one of our program officers to discuss any questions you might have.

 2. What are the reasons a proposal might not be reviewed?